-• Smoke before you clear security and allow time to pass through again.
+Smoke before you clear security and allow time to pass through screening again.
+Smoking inside the enclosed terminal is not permitted under Indian law.

 For India airport smoking rules, the PECA vape ban, lighter-machine instructions, and other rules, see our India smoking guide.